HYALOFAST®: A Hyaluronic Acid Based Matrix Supports Regeneration of Hyaline-like Cartilage

 HYALOFAST is a non-woven 2×2 cm or 5×5 cm biodegradable hyaluronic acid-based scaffold for hyaline-like cartilage regeneration.
-It is used for the entrapment of mesenchymal stem cells (MSCs) to arthroscopically treat both chondral and osteochondral lesions in the knee and ankle.
+It is used for the entrapment of mesenchymal stem cells (MSCs) to arthroscopically treat both chondral and osteochondral lesions.

 Unlike other multi-layered collagen or synthetic products, HYALOFAST is composed of a single 3D fibrous layer of HYAFF®, a benzyl ester of hyaluronic acid (HA), a natural component of the extracellular matrix.
 It can be cut and adaptively fit into irregular lesions aided by its soft and non-woven structure.
 HYALOFAST can be implanted in mini arthrotomy or arthroscopic surgery in any orientation or stacked due to its single uniform layer of HYAFF.
 Once implanted, it maintains its structure to support MSC attachment, proliferation and differentiation to completely fill the lesion.
 As HYAFF degrades over time, it releases hyaluronic acid into the lesion and forming an embryonic-like microenvironment rich with HA.

 Clinical data indicates that HYALOFAST delivers positive results, enabling patients to regenerate hyaline-like cartilage with the goal of helping them return to daily activities naturally.1

 The HYALOFAST Advantage

 - Chondral & Osteochondral Solution: In combination with HYALOFAST, MSCs have shown to differentiate into chondrocytes for hyaline-like cartilage regeneration1 & osteocytes for subchondral bone formation3

 Unique HYAFF Composition